Rafting Montana near Yellowstone National Park & Big Sky, MT

-We proudly run Big Sky & Yellowstone white water rafting trips on the Yellowstone, Gallatin, and Madison rivers.
+We proudly run Yellowstone rafting, Big Sky rafting, and Bear Trap Canyon rafting trips on the Yellowstone, Gallatin, and Madison rivers.
 All three of these rivers flow out of Yellowstone National Park.
 They are among the most beautiful and pristine waters in the lower 48 states.
 We have everything from technical class IV rapids, to fun splashy class II and III rapids, to scenic relaxing class I rapids.
-Yellowstone & Big Sky whitewater rafting trips are fun for the whole family!
+Big Sky & Yellowstone whitewater rafting trips are fun for the whole family!

 How to Choose the Best Yellowstone Whitewater Rafting for your Group

-Montana Whitewater offers trips on what we believe are the three best rivers for whitewater rafting right outside Yellowstone National Park.
+Montana Whitewater offers trips on what we believe are the three best rivers for whitewater rafting near Yellowstone National Park.
 Let us help you choose the best trip for your group!

 Remember, there is no whitewater rafting available within the boundaries of Yellowstone Park.
 All white water rafting near Yellowstone occurs just outside the park.

-• Yellowstone River office is in Gardiner- right at the North Entrance of Yellowstone.
+• Yellowstone Rafting office is in Gardiner- right at the North Entrance of Yellowstone.

-• Gallatin River office is 60 miles north of the West Entrance of Yellowstone – Big Sky, MT.
+• Big Sky Rafting office is 60 miles north of the West Entrance of Yellowstone – Big Sky, MT.

 What is your groups comfort zone?

-• The Yellowstone River is lots of fun but not extremely challenging.
+• The Yellowstone Rafting trip on the Yellowstone River is lots of fun but not extremely challenging.
 Great for kids, first timers, school groups and many others.
 You can paddle or ride along.
 If you are staying closer to the Yellowstone, but want more challenge, don’t forget about our small boat or inflatable kayak trips.

-• The Gallatin River has options for less challenging or more challenging.
+• The Big Sky Rafting trip on the Gallatin River has options for less challenging or more challenging.
 The More Challenging tour includes the Mad mile – a legendary stretch of rapids – the longest in the area.
 You are expected to paddle.
 The Less Challenging stretch includes fun, short class III rapids that offer a thrill for all ages.
 Most of our trips begin on the northern most part of Beautiful Big Sky Montana.

-• The Madison River has some class III rapids in the morning and an afternoon of scenic floating.
+• The Bear Trap Canyon rafting trip on the Madison River has some class III rapids in the morning and an afternoon of scenic floating.
 Participants who are uncomfortable traveling on the class IV Kitchen Sink rapid can walk a nice trail around and watch the boats go through.
 This small group trip is characterized by the unique wilderness river setting.

 • The Yellowstone River runs through a wide, high desert valley with grand mountain views all around.
 This generally means lots of warm sun, wave rapids, and the potential to view wildlife from the river.
 The road is nearby, but not apparent during most of the trip.
 View Yellowstone Rafting Photo Gallery